iotaledger/tangle.js/libs/anchors/README.md

 ### Fetching messages

-Search for the anchorageID and fetches the message anchored to it.
+Searches for the anchorageID and fetches the message anchored to it.

 Optionally an expected message ID can be passed that allows to fail if there is no matching.